dmartinezgamboa/api-design-node-v3/README.md

 - [ ] create a signup controller
 - [ ] create a signin controller
-- [ ] create a protect middlware to lock down API routes
+- [ ] create a protect middleware to lock down API routes
 - [ ] ensure all tests pass by running test command

 ### Testing